 When you get physical therapy depends on the cause of your pain.
 Sometimes it’s all you need for treatment.
 You might not need surgery.

 If you do have an operation, your doctor will likely suggest at least a few weeks of therapy afterward to help you recover.
-She might recommend a specific physical therapy office, or you can find one near you by checking the American Physical Therapy Association’s website.
+They might recommend a specific physical therapy office, or you can find one near you by checking the American Physical Therapy Association’s website.

 What Happens at the First Session?

 You'll work one on one with your physical therapist to come up with your treatment plan.
-He'll discuss ways to rebuild the strength and movement in your leg and knee, so you can feel better and go back to doing the things you love to do.
+They'll discuss ways to rebuild the strength and movement in your leg and knee, so you can feel better and go back to doing the things you love to do.